claracruet/PCIL_selection_pipeline/Multi_target_PCIL_gene_example.md

 )
 ```

-Here, `n_neg = 100` is used to generate a broad set of ranked PCIL (-) candidates for each PCIL (+) × target combination.
+Here, `n_neg = 100` is used to generate a broad ranked PCIL (-) candidate pool for each target × PCIL (+) combination.
 This first run is used to identify negative lines that are candidates for more than one target rather than to make the final PCIL (-) selection.

 ### Identify PCIL (-) shared across targets